GenEpiO/genepio/README.md

 Genepio owl products are generated using the linux Makefile command at command line, such as "> **make**" to generate genepio-merged.owl from genepio-edit.owl, "**make reason*"" to validate its logic, or "**make prepare_release**" to copy resulting build up to root folder of repo.

-If when running **make** or when running "**robot**" directly you encounter obscure robot OWLAPI errors such as "java.lang.IllegalArgumentException: URI is not absolute", install Apache jena and use the "**riot**" command to validate an owl/xml version of genepio-edit.owl .
-Since genepio-edit.owl is in rdf/xml syntax it needs to be saved as owl/xml, as genepio-validate.owl :
+If when running **make** or when running "**robot**" directly you encounter obscure robot OWLAPI errors such as "java.lang.IllegalArgumentException: URI is not absolute", install Apache jena and use the "**riot**" command to validate an owl/xml version of genepio-edit.owl.
+(For Mac users, to install **riot**, use "> brew install jena").
+In Protege, save a copy of genepio-edit.owl (which is in rdf/xml syntax) to an owl/xml syntax as genepio-validate.owl :

 > riot -v --validate genepio-validate.owl

-You can test that robot is able to read genepio correctly via:
+After a successful **make** build, you can test that robot is able to read genepio correctly via:

 > robot convert -i genepio-merged.owl -o genepio.json

-For Mac users, to install **riot**, use "> brew install jena".